Writing-with-Digital-Technologies-f15/responses/wk12/dita-team-3/Thao-Z-Week12.md

 1. Currently, what is your historicizing project's main problem / aim?
 What broader social dynamics or issues are linked to your mediational means and its use or development over time? (cf. Sarah's linking of Flash to broader issues of proprietary tech to solve open Web issues; Matt's linking of CSS media queries to broader contentions of “designer control”).

 Currently, the main aim for my historicizing project is how the CSS box model, compared to the table and other box models, is a better design option for developing a website.
 I think the issue my project will be addressing is also "designer control."
 While researching, I found that the box model has some incompatibilities, but developers had hacks they would use to get around the problem.
-I also found a thread that discussed some of the restrictions using a table for design had, and how the box model allows more freedom for the design layout of a websit.
+I also found a thread that discussed some of the restrictions using a table for design had, and how the box model allows designers more freedom for the design layout of a websit.

 2. What conceptual tools will direct / guide your inquiry and analysis?